CRJFisher/career-agent/backlog/tasks/task-5 - Implement-ExtractRequirementsNode.md

 ## Implementation Plan

-1. Create ExtractRequirementsNode class inheriting from PocketFlow Node\n2.
-Implement prep() to read job description from shared store\n3.
-Design exec() with LLM call using structured output prompt\n4.
-Include system prompt: 'You are an expert HR analyst and senior technical recruiter'\n5.
-Add one-shot example from DeepMind job in prompt\n6.
-Implement post() to parse YAML and handle errors\n7.
-Add retry mechanism for malformed responses\n8.
-Return appropriate action string for flow control
+1. Create ExtractRequirementsNode class inheriting from PocketFlow Node
+2. Implement prep() to read job description from shared store
+3. Design exec() with LLM call using structured output prompt
+4. Include system prompt: 'You are an expert HR analyst and senior technical recruiter'
+5. Add one-shot example from DeepMind job in prompt
+6. Implement post() to parse YAML and handle errors
+7. Add retry mechanism for malformed responses
+8. Return appropriate action string for flow control

 ## Implementation Notes